-2. Food Trucks Involve Low Operation Cost
+2. Food Truck Involves Relatively Low Operation Cost

 Repairs and fixes required in a restaurant can also burn a hole in your pocket.
 There is no denying that a brick and mortar real estate requires continuous maintenance.
-Maintaining furniture, electrical appliances, and other kitchen equipment, restaurant decor, leaking pipes or ceiling, etc., all require a lot of efforts and of course- money.
+Maintaining furniture, electrical appliances, and other kitchen equipment, restaurant decor, leaking pipes or ceiling, etc., all require a lot of effort and of course- money.